marioy47/blog-site/posts/intro-to-eslint-in-wordpress/index.md

 Well, [Prettier](https://prettier.io/) is an **Opinionated code formatter** that ensures that the code of your project looks the same.

+So if you are developing a JavaScript application you should certainly use both of this tools.

-If you are a _Visual Studio Code_ user, you might be thinking ¿Why would you want to use a _command line_ tools for analyzing and formatting code if _VS Code_ already does it?
+But you are using _Visual Studio Code_ you say?

+Than you might be asking yourself ¿Why would you want to use a _command line_ tools for analyzing and formatting code if _VS Code_ already does it?

 Well, the reason is that by using ESLint and Prettier, you can add the linting and formatting configuration to your project and share it across your team.
 Also, you can include it in your _Continuous Integration_ platform and ensure that your code is correct.

+## The Caveat

+Even tough both tools are excellent, its not all roses.

+It turns out that ESLint has its own code formatter.
+Which is good, but it doesn't do as good a job as Prettier.
+So its not a bad idea to use both tools at the same time.
+And that can bring some weird issues.

+- ESLint formatter will make some changes that Prettier could revert
+- If you use a _watch_ function you could get and endless loop where one formatter fixes and then the other undoes the action
+- You need to set up formatting rules on 2 places

+So there are some simple steps that you can take to have both tools working together without stepping on each other toes.

 ## Preparing a project

-For this tutorial, we're going to create a WordPress plug-in, and we're going to have the `.js`, `.scss`and `.css` files be linted and formatted by ESLint and Prettier.
+For this tutorial, we're going to create a WordPress plug-in, and we're going to have the `.js`, `.scss`and `.css` files be linted by ESLint and formatted by Prettier.

 So, just create a directory in your plug-ins dir and start git in it.